Free-Macrame-Patterns.com Logo

 Cut the Cords as follows:

-• 1 strand 20 inches in length (either color)
+• 1 cord 36 inches in length (either color)

 Mounting Process

-Be sure the tension of the cords between the Wrapped Knot and the ring is the same with each strand.
-You can test it by holding the design up by the small ring.
-If the ring doesn’t hang evenly, you will need to make adjustments.
+Be sure the tension of the cords between the Wrapped Knot and the ring is the same.

-Tip: To make the knot in reverse, direct the ends over the ring, and through the loop, rather than the other way around.
+Bring the ends through the folded area.
 The head will face backwards, towards the inside of the Honey Pot Table.

 Diagram